krgko/hf-k8-deployment/deployments/README.md

 ## How to set pv and pvc

-1. define config persistentVolume
+1. Define config persistentVolume
-2. define config persistentVolumeClaim
+2. Define config persistentVolumeClaim
-3. add volumes field to container which need to mount volume
+3. Add volumes field to container which need to mount volume